Business Interpreter Services

 “We’re OK, one of the visitors says she’ll interpret”

 In an established relationship where trust has been built, that’s not uncommon and isn’t unreasonable.
 However, do remember that having your own independent business interpreter ensures accurate impartial communication – that may not always be the case where one party is interpreting for both.
+Also remember that if someone is acting as interpeter, they’ll be hard pushed to also contribute to the discussion – interpreting is really hard work!
+Finally, remember that your own business interpreter can offer insight into in-language discussion between visitors – surely worth having!

 “Isn’t a remote business interpreter cheaper?”